Skip to Content

 • The age of the roof

 By performing regular inspections, you can detect signs of wear and tear, including leaks, curling shingles, or granule loss.
-These are often indicators that reshingling may be required.
+These are often indicators that resingling may be required, signaling a critical time for roof repair or replacement.

-According to the National Roofing Contractors Association, homeowners should conduct inspections biannually.
+According to the National Roofing Contractors Association, homeowners (and by extension, rental property owners) should conduct inspections biannually.
 You can do these yourself or hire a qualified professional if you prefer.

 The expected lifespan and cost of replacement varies depending on the type of shingles on your property: